In this article

 12. Use a Weekly Newsletter Instead of Individual Updates

-A single weekly newsletter to all families replaces dozens of individual communications.
+A single weekly newsletter to all families replaces many individual communications.
 Include upcoming lessons, homework reminders, important dates, and a positive classroom highlight.
-Tools like SchoolGPT can draft these in seconds.
+Tools like SchoolGPT can help draft these from your notes.

 13. Set Communication Boundaries